 The 2017 program priorities are as follows:

-- Assuring the delivery of quality family planning and related preventive health services, where evidence exists that those services should lead to improvement in the overall health of individuals, with priority for services to individuals from low-income families.
+- Assuring the delivery of quality family planning and related preventive health services, with priority for services to individuals from low-income families.
 This includes ensuring that grantees have the capacity to support implementation (e.g., through staff training and related systems changes) of the Title X program guidelines throughout their Title X services projects, and that project staff have received training on Title X program requirements;

-- Assessing clients’ reproductive life plan as part of determining the need for family planning services, and providing preconception services as stipulated in QFP;
+- Assessing clients’ reproductive life plan/reproductive intentions as part of determining the need for family planning services, and providing preconception services as stipulated in QFP;

-- Addressing the comprehensive family planning and other health needs of individuals, families, and communities in need, but not currently receiving family planning services, through outreach to hard-to-reach and/or vulnerable populations, and partnering with other community-based health and social service providers that provide needed services; and
+- Identifying individuals, families, and communities in need, but not currently receiving family planning services, through outreach to hard-to-reach and/or vulnerable populations, and partnering with other community-based health and social service providers that provide needed services; and

-- Demonstrating that the project infrastructure will ensure sustainability of family planning and reproductive health services throughout the proposed service area including:
+- Demonstrating that the project’s infrastructure and management practices ensure sustainability of family planning and reproductive health services delivery throughout the proposed service area including:

 - Incorporation of certified Electronic Health Record (EHR) systems that have the ability to capture family planning data within structured fields;

-- Evidence of contracts with insurance and systems for third party billing as well as the ability to facilitate the enrollment of clients into insurance and Medicaid optimally onsite; and to report on numbers assisted and enrolled;
+- Evidence of contracts with insurance plans and systems for third party billing as well as the ability to facilitate the enrollment of clients into private insurance and Medicaid, optimally onsite; and to report on numbers of clients assisted and enrolled; and

 - Incorporation of the 2014 Title X Program Guidelines throughout the proposed service area as demonstrated by written clinical protocols that are in accordance with Title X Requirements and QFP.

 - Efficiency and effectiveness in program management and operations;